fedetammaro/SimpleTodoApp/README.md

 | `--db-tagsCollection` | Name of the tags collection in the database, by default `tags` |

 ## Continuous integration
-The .yml workflow file to perform continuous integration on the project with GitHub actions is provided in the repository; if you want to also check the Coveralls and Sonarcloud status, some environment variables need to be modified inside the .yml workflow file:
+The .yml workflow file to perform continuous integration on the project with GitHub Workflows is provided in the repository; if you want to also check the Coveralls and Sonarcloud status, some environment variables need to be modified inside the .yml workflow file:

  - `SONAR_PROJECT`: given by Sonarcloud during the initialization phase
  - `SONAR_ORGANIZATION`: given by Sonarcloud during the initialization phase